Darling Ingredients Target of Unusually Large Options Trading (NYSE:DAR)

-Darling Ingredients Inc. (NYSE:DAR – Get Rating) was the target of unusually large options trading on Friday.
-Stock investors purchased 4,000 put options on the stock.
-This is an increase of 564% compared to the typical daily volume of 602 put options.
+Darling Ingredients Inc. (NYSE:DAR – Get Rating) was the target of unusually large options trading activity on Tuesday.
+Traders purchased 4,563 call options on the stock.
+This is an increase of 593% compared to the average daily volume of 658 call options.

-Several research firms recently weighed in on DAR.
-Piper Sandler decreased their price target on Darling Ingredients from $107.00 to $97.00 in a report on Tuesday, January 25th.
-Robert W. Baird restated a “buy” rating and set a $109.00 price target on shares of Darling Ingredients in a report on Thursday, December 30th.
-Raymond James increased their price target on Darling Ingredients from $100.00 to $105.00 and gave the company a “strong-buy” rating in a report on Wednesday, March 2nd.
-Zacks Investment Research upgraded Darling Ingredients from a “sell” rating to a “hold” rating in a report on Monday, February 21st.
-Finally, Credit Suisse Group increased their price target on Darling Ingredients from $100.00 to $115.00 and gave the company an “outperform” rating in a report on Monday.
-Two research analysts have rated the stock with a hold rating, ten have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat, the stock presently has a consensus rating of “Buy” and an average price target of $97.67.

-In other news, EVP John Bullock sold 720 shares of the company’s stock in a transaction that occurred on Thursday, March 3rd.
-The stock was sold at an average price of $79.03, for a total transaction of $56,901.60.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-2.52% of the stock is owned by corporate insiders.

-Darling Ingredients (NYSE:DAR – Get Rating) last posted its quarterly earnings results on Monday, February 28th.
-The company reported $0.94 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.82 by $0.12.
-Darling Ingredients had a return on equity of 20.29% and a net margin of 13.73%.
+Darling Ingredients (NYSE:DAR – Get Rating) last announced its quarterly earnings results on Monday, February 28th.
+The company reported $0.94 earnings per share for the quarter, beating analysts’ consensus estimates of $0.82 by $0.12.
 The business had revenue of $1.31 billion for the quarter, compared to the consensus estimate of $1.21 billion.
-During the same quarter in the prior year, the company earned $0.45 EPS.
-The business’s revenue was up 28.5% compared to the same quarter last year.
-As a group, analysts forecast that Darling Ingredients will post 5.32 EPS for the current fiscal year.
+Darling Ingredients had a net margin of 13.73% and a return on equity of 20.29%.
+Darling Ingredients’s revenue for the quarter was up 28.5% on a year-over-year basis.
+During the same period last year, the company posted $0.45 EPS.
+On average, sell-side analysts predict that Darling Ingredients will post 5.32 EPS for the current year.

+Large investors have recently made changes to their positions in the stock.
+Fulcrum Asset Management LLP acquired a new stake in shares of Darling Ingredients in the 3rd quarter valued at approximately $2,980,000.
+Premier Fund Managers Ltd raised its holdings in Darling Ingredients by 14.9% during the 3rd quarter.
+Premier Fund Managers Ltd now owns 92,857 shares of the company’s stock worth $6,762,000 after buying an additional 12,027 shares during the period.
+Principal Financial Group Inc. raised its holdings in Darling Ingredients by 11.2% during the 3rd quarter.
+Principal Financial Group Inc. now owns 1,606,779 shares of the company’s stock worth $115,528,000 after buying an additional 161,202 shares during the period.
+Pacer Advisors Inc. raised its holdings in Darling Ingredients by 38.2% during the 3rd quarter.
+Pacer Advisors Inc. now owns 24,083 shares of the company’s stock worth $1,732,000 after buying an additional 6,658 shares during the period.
+Finally, First Horizon Advisors Inc. raised its holdings in Darling Ingredients by 2,733.3% during the 3rd quarter.
+First Horizon Advisors Inc. now owns 510 shares of the company’s stock worth $46,000 after buying an additional 492 shares during the period.
+Institutional investors and hedge funds own 91.78% of the company’s stock.

+Several research firms have recently weighed in on DAR.
+Stephens upped their target price on shares of Darling Ingredients from $81.00 to $85.00 and gave the stock an “overweight” rating in a report on Wednesday, March 2nd.
+StockNews.com lowered shares of Darling Ingredients from a “buy” rating to a “hold” rating in a report on Thursday, March 17th.
+Raymond James upped their target price on shares of Darling Ingredients from $100.00 to $105.00 and gave the stock a “strong-buy” rating in a report on Wednesday, March 2nd.
+Piper Sandler lowered their target price on shares of Darling Ingredients from $107.00 to $97.00 in a report on Tuesday, January 25th.
+Finally, UBS Group raised shares of Darling Ingredients from a “market perform” rating to an “outperform” rating in a report on Friday, December 17th.
+Two equities research analysts have rated the stock with a hold rating, ten have assigned a buy rating and one has issued a strong buy rating to the stock.
+According to MarketBeat, Darling Ingredients has an average rating of “Buy” and a consensus price target of $97.67.

 Darling Ingredients Company Profile (Get Rating)